-Over a glass of pineapple juice I ask Kelly how she knows these dishes so well and what gave them the idea of offering their culinary tours of Miami Beach.
-She tells us about her last trip to Brazil, and that she leaves Florida during the hottest months of the year and goes on a voyage of discovery around the world.
-The idea for her food tours came to her when she came to Miami Beach herself a few years ago.
+Over a glass of pineapple juice, I asked Kelly how she knew these dishes so well and what gave her the idea to offer her tours of the restaurants in Miami Beach.
+She tells us about her last trip to Brazil and about leaving Florida during the hottest months of the year and going on a journey of discovery around the world herself.
+She got the idea for her food tours when she came to Miami Beach herself a few years ago.

-At that time, she worked in an architectural firm, dreaming of her travels through more than twenty countries around the world and the beautiful moments she experienced as she sought out the local specialties of her travel destinations.
-2010 founded Miami Food Tours and offers these experiences to their customers today.
-If you go on a culinary discovery tour of South Beach with her, you can look forward to a delightful and informative tour of Miami Beach, where you will get to know the restaurants, cafés and pubs, which also like to visit the locals.
-A discovery tour with friends, more or less.
+At that time she was working in an architecture office and dreamed of her travels through more than twenty countries around the world and the beautiful moments she experienced when she went in search of the local specialties of her travel destination.
+In 2010 she founded Miami Food Tours and is now offering exactly these experiences to her customers.
+If you take her on a discovery tour through the restaurants of Miami Beach, you can look forward to an enjoyable and informative tour of Miami Beach, where you get to know the restaurants, cafes and pubs that the locals also like to visit.
+A discovery tour with friends, so to speak.